kunalcode12/superteamEarn-api-unlocked/README.md

 ---

-File=api-load-tester.js->
-🧨 How This Script in File=api-load-tester.js Could Potentially Take Down the Site If this script — or worse, a more aggressive version — were executed at scale, here's what could happen:

-Overwhelming Server Resources (Denial of Service):

-Each request consumes server CPU, memory, and database queries.

-Sending thousands (or millions) of requests quickly can exhaust resources and slow down or crash the backend.

-If multiple machines run this in parallel, it becomes a Distributed Denial-of-Service (DDoS) scenario.

-Bandwidth Exhaustion:

-APIs that return large JSON responses consume significant bandwidth.

-High-volume traffic may increase hosting costs or exceed bandwidth limits, especially if responses are not cached efficiently.

-Database Strain:

-If the API fetches live data from a database (not cached), the DB server could be overwhelmed with thousands of read queries per second.

-IP Bans or Cloudflare Blocks:

-The website may eventually block the IP address making these requests.

-If requests are routed via different proxies or VPNs, that detection becomes harder, potentially making it harder to mitigate.

-Indirect Impact on Users:

-Real users visiting the platform might experience slow loading, missing data, or complete site unavailability.

-👻 If This Were Done Maliciously (Theoretically)
-A malicious actor could:

-Run this script from multiple IP addresses (botnet, proxies).

-Target different endpoints in rotation to avoid easy detection.

-Schedule periodic attacks (e.g. every minute, every hour) to cause intermittent downtime.

-Use concurrent requests (e.g. 100 threads or Promise.all) to maximize throughput.

 ## 📸 How APIs Were Found

 Using the **Network tab** in browser DevTools, we can observe requests made when navigating the website.
 When actions like visiting a page or scrolling occur, network requests are triggered — and you can inspect those requests to see URLs, payloads, and responses.